45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 8

-This plant grows a long taproot, making it difficult to transplant, but well-adapted to drought.
+This plant grows a long taproot, making it difficult to transplant but well adapted to drought.
 Grow rattlesnake master in full sun with average, dryish, well-drained soil.

-Rattlesnake master looks a bit like a yucca, with a rosette of long slender leaves that are serrated along the edges.
-In mid-summer, a tall flower stalk develops, producing several spiky, greenish-white, orblike flowers.
-The flowers are not showy in the traditional sense, but they are quite unique, and attract pollinators.
+Rattlesnake master looks a bit like a yucca, with a rosette of long, slender leaves that are serrated along the edges.
+In midsummer, a tall flower stalk develops, producing several spiky, greenish-white, orb-like flowers.
+The flowers are not showy in the traditional sense, but they are quite unique and attract pollinators.

 Rose Moss